8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 | You want the Google Reader interface exactly | The Old Reader (100 free feeds, familiar layout) |

 One practical note: all of these services support OPML import.
 Exporting your Feedly feeds takes under a minute (Settings → OPML in Feedly), and importing into Inoreader, NewsBlur, Feedbin, or any other reader takes another minute.
-Migration friction is minimal.
+Migration friction is minimal — you are never locked in to any RSS reader.

 - Inoreader: Best overall free Feedly alternative — 50% more free feeds, better automation